Tennessee Valley Authority: World War II

-In order to provide the power for essential industries during World War II, TVA engaged in one of the largest hydropower construction programs ever undertaken in the U.S. This was especially important for the energy-intensive aluminum industry, which was used in airplanes and munitions.
-By early 1942, when the effort reached its peak, 12 hydroelectric plants and one coal-fired steam plant were under construction at the same time, and design and construction employment reached a total of 28,000.
-In its first eleven years, TVA constructed a total of 16 hydroelectric dams.
+To provide electricity for essential industries during World War II, TVA engaged in one of the largest hydropower construction programs ever undertaken in the U.S. This was especially important for the energy-intensive aluminum industry, which was used in airplanes and munitions.
+By early 1942, when the effort reached its peak, 12 hydroelectric plants and one coal-fired steam plant were under construction at the same time, and design and construction employment reached 28,000.
+In its first 11 years, TVA constructed 16 hydroelectric dams.
 During the war, the agency also provided 60% of the elemental phosphorus used in munitions, produced maps of approximately 500,000 mi2 of foreign territory using aerial reconnaissance, and provided mobile housing for war workers.

 The largest project of this period was the Fontana Dam.
 After negotiations led by then-Vice President Harry Truman, TVA purchased the land from Nantahala Power and Light, a wholly owned subsidiary of Alcoa, and built Fontana Dam.
 Also in 1942, TVA's first coal-fired plant, the 267-megawatt Watts Bar Steam Plant, began operation.
 The government originally intended the electricity generated from Fontana to be used by Alcoa factories for the war effort.
-However, the abundance of TVA power was one of the major factors in the decision by the U.S. Army to locate uranium enrichment facilities in Oak Ridge, Tennessee, for the world's first atomic bombs.
+However, the abundance of TVA power was a major factors in the U.S. Army's decision to locate uranium enrichment facilities in Oak Ridge, Tennessee, for the world's first atomic bombs.
 This was part of an effort codenamed the Manhattan Project.